Read More

 Historically, pay transparency has only been mandatory for government workers and executive-level employees at publicly-traded companies.
 While no federal mandate for pay transparency exists today, a critical mass of state and local laws is rapidly pushing America towards de facto national pay transparency.

 On January 1st, 2023, pay transparency legislation went into effect in California, Rhode Island, and Washington state, encompassing tens of millions of employees.
 This follows in the footsteps of places like Connecticut and New York City, which enacted pay transparency in 2022, and Maryland and Colorado, which enacted it in 2020 and 2021.
-All signs point to this trend continuing.
+In 2024, a new pay transparency law is set to become effective in Washington, D.C., and Colorado is working to expand its existing pay transparency regulations.
 Any multistate employer that hasn’t already been affected by pay transparency legislation is likely to encounter it in the near future.

 Here, we present an FAQ roundup that covers everything you need to know about the biggest rock in the world of compensation and why it is now being overturned: